CCR accepts multiple types of submissions: short technical papers, repeatable technical papers, education papers and

 - Short technical papers are carefully prepared presentations of technical material within the field.
-The length of the paper is strictly limited to 6 pages (including references).
+The length of the paper is strictly limited to 6 pages (excluding references).
 If these extend previously published work, the additional contribution should be clearly identified.
 Paper selection is highly selective with acceptance rates comparable to ACM SIGCOMM conference, i.e., under 15%.

 - Editorial notes are typically shorter and less formal presentations on topics of broad interest to the research community.
 They are not peer-reviewed.
 The scope for editorial contributions spans topics such as interviews of research scientists and industry leaders, editorials, conference reports, summary standards, NSF or European Commission user manuals, arguments on a research topic, outrageous opinion columns, timely tutorials, What’s Worth Reading, and similar material.
 Letters from readers are also welcome.
 Authors considering submission of an editorial contribution are welcome to contact the Editor for feedback about its appropriateness, if desired.
 Prospective authors should follow the guidelines described here.